haecksenwerk/nico/README.md

 Control your Nikon camera over USB (PTP/OTG) directly from your Android device.
 Built with Kotlin and Jetpack Compose (Material 3).

-Targets **Nikon Z models**; other Nikon cameras supporting the PTP protocol may work.
+The app has been tested exclusively on a Google Pixel 9 using a Nikon Z fc.
+While other Nikon Z models should be compatible, certain functions may vary by camera model.
+Additionally, please ensure your Android device supports USB-OTG mode.

 ---